kuntalkumarbasu/image-comparison/README.md

  type: `python3 test_main.py` in the command line

  ## How to Use
+ 1. Import all the necessary libraries.
- Once all necessary libraries have been imported, you must make sure the `image-comparison.csv` file is in the same level as the `main.py` file.
+ 2. Pull the code use git colne you must make sure the `image-comparison.csv` file is in the same level as the `main.py` file.
 Or you can provide an absolute or relative filepath with a file name